↖ Homepage of the site 'What to do with your life?'

 |

-Educate individuals in the methodical technique of problem-solving (observing, analyzing, finding improvement solutions, implementing them).
+Educate individuals in the technique of systematic problem-solving (observe, analyze, find improvement solutions, implement).

 |

-Opposed to the implementation of such a system are individuals whose social ambition is too high in relation to their actual skills, and individuals with certain problematic personalities.
-The proactive system of the problem diary prevents some of these individuals from disrupting the harmonious functioning of the entire group, provided that they remain a minority ... and that the top manager supports the approach.
+Opposed to the implementation of such a system are individuals with social ambition too high relative to their actual skills, and individuals presenting certain problematic personalities.
+The voluntary issue log system prevents some of these individuals from disrupting the harmonious functioning of the entire group, provided they remain a minority... and the top leader supports the initiative.

 Evaluation of organizational performance

-Good organization of work simply implies that everyone can easily find the information they need when they need it.
+A well-organized workload simply requires that each person easily find the information they need, at the moment they need it.
 Easy to say, less easy to do.

-Being poorly organized always results in a decrease in the quality of work and productivity, as well as an increase in stress.
-Let us list the various archetypes of poor work organization.
+Being poorly organized always translates into a decline in work quality and productivity, as well as an increase in stress.
+Let us list the different archetypes of poor work organization.

 •